Snergster/virl_packet/README.md

 4. You need to generate an 'ssh key'.
 Depending on your operating system (Linux, Mac) you can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.

 If using Windows, popular SSH clients will have a function to be able to generate an ssh key.
 Please create an SSHv2 RSA key.
 Do NOT set a passphrase during key generation.
 You may need to 'export' the key for use with OpenSSH.

 Place a copy of the PUBLIC KEY (id_rsa.pub) file into ~<username>/.ssh directory.

+WINDOWS USERS - you need to create the `.ssh` directory in your home directory (mkdir .ssh) and place your id_rsa.pub file into this directory.

 LINUX AND MAC USER - set the permissions on the id_rsa.pub file using the command `chmod 755 id_rsa.pub`.

-WINDOWS USERS - you need to create the `.ssh` directory in your home directory (mkdir .ssh) and place your id_rsa.pub file into this directory.

 5. WINDOWS USERS - you must also install OpenSSL.
 This is available from `https://code.google.com/archive/p/openssl-for-windows/downloads`.
 Please install and add the 'bin' directory to your path.
-For example `set PATH=%PATH%;"C:\Program Files (x86)\openssl\bin"`.
+For example `"C:\Program Files (x86)\openssl\bin"`.
+See instrucions at step 1 for details on how to modify your path.

 6. register packet.net account
   1. Create api key token